spacetelescope/jdaviz/docs/imviz/plugins.rst

     This plugin is still under active development.
 As a result, the search only uses the SDSS DR17 catalog and works best when you only have a single image loaded in a viewer.

+To load a catalog from an ecsv file, choose "From File..." and choose a valid file.
+The file must be able to be parsed by `astropy.table.Table.read` and contain a column labeled 'sky_centroid'.
+Clicking :guilabel:`SEARCH` will show markers for any entry within the filtered zoom window.

 If you have multiple viewers open, you will see another dropdown menu to select the active viewer.